 If you are a landlord and have investment properties that you rent out, it is important to have buildings insurance in place to safeguard your investment, unless the property is a leasehold flat/house where the freeholder will be responsible for the insurance.

-Buildings insurance providers offer varying levels of cover, our advisor will assess your circumstances and recommend the best levels of cover that your suit your budget and asset.
+Buildings insurance providers offer varying levels of cover, our advisor will assess your circumstances and recommend the most suitable levels of cover.

-Contents insurance is worthwhile considering to protect your household goods and personal belongings that could otherwise get lost or damaged.
+Contents insurance protects your household goods and personal belongings that could otherwise get lost or damaged.
 We recommend contents insurance to homeowners to make sure you are covered in the event of a break in, flood or fire.
-Additional protection can be offered by providers to increase your cover for high value personal possessions.
+Additional protection can be offered by to increase your cover for high value personal possessions.
 It can be offered as a standalone product should you already have buildings insurance in place.

 Contents insurance can cover items such as: